-Quince fruit makes wonderful addition to the confectionary.
-Some of the traditional sweet delicacies like pies, tarts, cakes, jams (membrilo), marmalade, jellies, etc., employees this fruit to acquire special flavor.
+Quince fruit makes an excellent addition to the confectionary.
+Some of the traditional sweet delicacies like pies, tarts, cakes, jams (membrillo), marmalade, jellies, etc., employees this fruit to acquire distinctive flavor.

-The fruit pulp can also be employed in stews, as a addition to seafood, poultry, and lamb preparations as a flavoring base.
+The fruit pulp can also be employed in stews, as an addition to seafood, poultry, and lamb preparations as a flavoring base.

 <<-Back to Fruit nutrition from Quince fruit.
 Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.